OwenSkilton/FindMyError/Error_Search/README.md

 * Google custom search engine for documentation (add documentation sites + edit results page to render different results based on results structure)

-* Search area on results page include search button (refresh page and update ruby values??) and extra search params
+* Search area on results page extra search params

-* update search history to time & date search was performed

 * Add to languages and frameworks to include more options